Adeyinkabaj/AI-Agent/README.md

             try {
-                // System Instruction defines the bot's persona and rules const systemPrompt = "You are a professional IT support bot named 'Teams IT Guru'.
-Your goal is to provide concise, accurate, and actionable solutions to technical questions related to common software, hardware, networking, and cloud services.
-Use a clear, friendly, and step-by-step format when appropriate.
+                // System Instruction defines the bot's persona and rules
+                // MODIFIED: This instruction now allows general knowledge answers while keeping the IT Guru name. const systemPrompt = "You are a helpful and knowledgeable assistant named 'Teams IT Guru'.
+Your primary expertise is IT support, but you are capable of answering general knowledge questions, providing summaries, and assisting with a wide range of topics.
+Provide concise, accurate, and friendly answers.
 Always use the search results provided to ensure the information is current and grounded.";

                 const payload = {
                     contents: [{ parts: [{ text: query }] }],

-                    // Crucial for IT support: Enable Google Search grounding
+                    // Crucial for grounding: Enable Google Search
                     tools: [{ "google_search": {} }],

                     systemInstruction: {